Who We Are - And What We Do

 How can we get better care for safer roads that are the responsibility of the RDN.
 The snowy icy conditions on the roads especially in hilly curvey areas are extremely dangerous and I worry about the health and saftey of our community.

-Taxpayer asked over 1 year ago
+Taxpayer asked almost 2 years ago

 Within RDN electoral areas, all roads and maintenance are the responsibility of the Ministry of Transportation Infrastructure and contracted to Mainroad Mid-Island Contracting LP.
 Please report changing road conditions to Mainroad's 24-hour hotline at 1-877-215-6006 and direct inquiries to midisland@mainroad.ca.
 The City of Nanaimo, City of Parksville, District of Lantzville and Town of Qualicum Beach are responsible for roads within their municipal boundaries including snow removal.